Skip to main content

 What if I cannot afford the whole cost of the trip?

 It is our goal that these experiences are open to all students, regardless of financial circumstances.
 We will work with you in a variety of ways to make this trip a possibility.
-We greatly encourage students to fundraise through our annual fair trade sale and through letter writing.
+We greatly encourage students to fundraise.
 Also, there are few grants available for these experiences.
 Finally, we can set up a payment plan or a reduced price to make it work.

 What happens if there is an emergency?

-We partner closely with the University of Dayton's Center for International Programs on our emergency protocol.
+We partner closely with the University of Dayton's Global and Intercultural Affairs Center on our emergency protocol.
 We have an international emergency team, which assembles to determine the best course of action in the case of either an individual or group emergency.

 Our group leaders are trained in our protocol and we receive great assistance from our local hosts.